 - You will require very specific bras to support your new boobs.
 Moreover, you might not find clothes that fit you.
 You might find a top that will fit on your boobs but will be loose elsewhere

-- You will look heavier and bigger than you are.
+- You may look heavier and bigger than you are.
 The numbers on the scale will also increase

 - Heavy prosthetics can damage your breast tissue over time.
 You might need an implant replacement earlier

 - Your breasts will be more prone to sagging and drooping.
-Most patients who get overly large implants need a breast lift in time to keep their boobs perky
+Most patients who get overly large implants may need a breast lift mastopexy in time to keep their boobs perky

 - Larger size implants can sometimes stretch your skin beyond measure, which can lead to wrinkling and sagging